 The decision was taken at our meeting in June 2019 to try to make our meetings accessible to more of our members.
 We therefore held a members’ meeting in Perth on 31st.
 August, as we hoped that this more central location would enable more members to attend.
 Our meeting in the Salutation Hotel was well attended, and as well as receiving the usual reports on our activities and future events, members discussed a number of issues and made suggestions for what we should be doing.
-It was decided to hold the next meeting also in Perth, on Saturday 23rd.
-November, but at the earlier time of 12 noon, venue still to be confirmed.
+Following meetings were also held in Perth, until the covid pandemic forced a change to online meetings.

 CHRISTIANS AND BREXIT